 What is Riser Cable?

 Riser cable is cable that is ran between the floors in non plenum areas.
 They get their name because of the way riser cable is ran which is rising up to each floor.
-Riser cable is important in that it is a buildings backbone that transmits data, audio and video signals.
+Riser cable is important in that it can be a buildings backbone that transmits data, audio and video signals.

 Each category has it's different capabilities and is meant for different speeds and applications.
 We dive deeper into each of these categories through out our website and our blogs.
 To read more on the various categories check out Infinity Cable Products blog.